What are the requirements to run the Oracle B2C Service 21D .NET client?

 - Deployment will not occur successfully when Proxy authentication other than NTLM is in place.

-- If using Chat service, note that your proxy server must not recognize any of the Oracle Service Chat packets entering or exiting your network.
+- If using Chat service, note that your proxy server must not recognize any of the B2C Service Chat packets entering or exiting your network.

 Customers using HTTP / IP proxy devices, either directly or indirectly, must ensure that these devices are configured to exclude Oracle B2C Service application traffic from any caching/inspection operations.
 These devices include but are not limited to: